News of the World: Anti-paedophile campaign (2000)

 The paper began a controversial campaign to name and shame alleged paedophiles in July 2000, following the abduction and murder of Sarah Payne in West Sussex.
 During the trial of her killer Roy Whiting, it emerged that he had a previous conviction for abduction and sexual assault against a child.
 The paper's decision led to some instances of action being taken against those suspected of being child sex offenders, which included several cases of mistaken identity, including one instance where a paediatrician had her house vandalised, and another where a man was confronted because he had a neck brace similar to one a paedophile was wearing when pictured.
 The campaign was labelled "grossly irresponsible" journalism by the then-chief constable of Gloucestershire, Tony Butler.
-The paper also campaigned for the introduction of Sarah's Law to allow public access to the sex offender registry.